ncbi/vadr/documentation/install.md

 compute farm is busy, the `parallel` script make take longer as the relevant jobs wait to run.

-Below is example output for do-install-tests-local.sh:
+Below is example output for `do-install-tests-local.sh`:

 ```
 # v-test.pl :: test VADR scripts [TEST SCRIPT]